Successful marketing ensures that you have identified your customers' needs, and worked out the best way to satisfy them profitably.

 Focus on being visible to your hottest prospects

-- With your best customers (and potential customers), you might want regular meetings, or at least regular phone contact, as well as doing mailshots.
+- With your best customers (and potential customers), you might want regular contact via email, phone or in person, as well via mailings.

 Get to know the purchasing cycles of your customers